b-kraus/The-Plant-Proctector/README.md

 All Wifi code was provided.

 I had several issues with the wifi and plan to investigate further on how we can debug these issues.

+PCB Information:
+The PCB was specifically designed for this project using a provided template from the class.
+It uses an MSP430 microcontroller soldered onto the board and is powered by a micro USB header at 5 volts.
+It also utilizies a copper pour on its bottom layer as this reduced complexity and gives us an entire ground layer to work with.
+The PCB underwent various revisions, however we ultimately decided on our final design as it made soldering easier going forward.

+The PCB encountered some problems in our final design.
+We were never instructed on how to flash the microcontroller properly and may have designed the PCB incorrectly as a result.
+We only have 4 pins dedicated to flashing and research showed us that we need 6.
+As a result we were forced to use a breadboard to show our design.